 To answer the question of when is the best time for the Serengeti migration, we need to first understand that the animals move in continuous cycle in search of water and fresh nutritious grasses.

 Up to two million wildebeest and half a million zebra live in the Serengeti National Park along with thousands of gazelles, impala and other antelope.
-This in turn attracts the predators which make this area a piece of dramatic open air theatre.
+This in turn attracts the predators which make Serengeti eco-system a piece of dramatic open air theatre.

 Every year some 1.4 million of these wildebeest and 200,000 of the zebra move northwards through the Serengeti National Park in Tanzania and into the Masai Mara National Park in Kenya.
 The wildlife spills out into buffer zones outside the official parks where wild animals co-exist alongside the local Masai and their livestock.